-Key management personnel are paid by EQT Services Pty Ltd. Payments made from the Fund to Equity Trustees Limited do not include any amounts directly attributable to the compensation of key management personnel.
+Key management personnel are paid by EQT Services Pty Ltd, a subsidary of the Responsible Entity.
+Payments made from the Fund to Equity Trustees Limited do not include any amounts directly attributable to the compensation of key management personnel.

 e.
 Key management personnel loans